jadia/test/README.md

-# test
+# Test Repository

-This a random test repository I use to experiment with Git
+This is a test repository which I'll be using to experiment on Git.